EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 class Book(var bookId: String, var title: String, var category: String) {

     companion object {
-        const val NONCE: Int = 42
+        // a completaly random integer but it must not share this with other entities. const val NONCE: Int = 42
     }
 }